Anthony Rizzo Player Props: Yankees vs. Rangers

 - Rangers pitchers combine to give up 76 home runs (one per game), the fifth-fewest in baseball.

-- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up six hits.
+- In his most recent time out on Sunday, the right-hander went 2 1/3 innings against the Toronto Blue Jays, giving up six earned runs while surrendering six hits.

-- The 28-year-old has put up an ERA of 2.92, with 5.4 strikeouts per nine innings, in 16 games this season.
-Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.